vjelic/device-metrics-exporter-glog-fork/README.md

-# AMD GPU Metrics Exporter
+# AMD Device Metrics Exporter

-AMD GPU Metrics Exporter enables real-time collection of GPU telemetry data in Prometheus format from AMD GPUs in HPC and AI environments.
+AMD Device Metrics Exporter enables real-time collection of telemetry data in Prometheus format from AMD GPUs in HPC and AI environments.
 It provides comprehensive metrics including temperature, utilization, memory usage, power consumption, and more.

 ## Quick Start